bondhugula/pluto/README.md

   build system tools including autoconf, automake, and libtool are needed.

 - LLVM/Clang (2.9 or higher) along with its development/header files is needed
-  for the pet submodule, and also for Pluto's testing, which uses LLVM FileCheck.
-These packages are available in distribution repositories, or could
+  for the pet submodule.
+These packages are available in distribution repositories, or could be installed by building LLVM and Clang from sources.

-  be installed by download and building LLVM and Clang from sources.
+- LLVM FileCheck is used for Pluto's test suite.
+(On a Fedora, this is part of the 'llvm' package.)

 - GMP (GNU multi precision arithmetic library) is needed by ISL (one of the included libraries).
 If it's not already on your system, it can be installed